| | | | | | | | | | | | | | | | |

 Smells of lebkuchen (gingerbread), sausage, and glühwein fill the air as friends, families, and strangers alike huddle together to joy in the holiday festivities.

-Best Christmas Markets in Germany Nuremberg-Kids Are A Trip
+Christmas Markets in Germany Kids Nuremberg-KIds Are A Trip

 Adjacent to the main market is the Children’s Christkindlmarkt.
 Children can make their own gingerbread creations, candles, and glass ornaments.
 There’s a merry-go-round and a playroom to keep warm.

-The oldest city on the Danube River, Regensburg is one of Germany’s best-preserved medieval cities, creating a perfect setting for its four Christmas markets.
+The oldest city on the Danube River, Regensburg is one of Germany’s best-preserved medieval cities.
+This historical city also offers the perfect setting for its four Christmas markets.

 The market at Neupfarrplatz is in the center of town and is famous for offering 40 varieties of glühwein, the popular spiced mulled wine.
 For a less crowded option, try Lucrezia Markt, which focuses on artisan crafts and has a cultural program with live music, theater and magic.